Railing planters help fix one of the downsides of living in an apartment in a big city (or any city for that matter).

 Most herbs do well in small pots or planters on railings or windowsills.
 Harvest them on an ongoing basis to keep growth under control and enjoy fresh herbs daily. [source]

 Small flowers such as bright marigold flowers, pansies, blooming petunias in pots, dwarf zinnia, geraniums, and the like all flourish in railing planters.
-Don’t forget the million bells plant for lots of flowers.
+Don’t forget the million bells planted for lots of flowers.

 Shady, sheltered porch, balcony, and deck settings make an ideal warm-weather home for ornamental succulents (aloes, jade plant, hen & chicks (aka Sempervivum), ice plant, etc.) and even bromeliads (air plants).